 At 12 minutes per mile?
 2 hours 24 minutes.

 Most people in this range cannot* run 12 miles continuously without training.
-Still, you'll walk.
-You'll stop.
+You'll walk.
+Practically speaking, you'll stop.
 The clock keeps ticking.

 Intermediate runner (8–9 min/mile)